Learn here about projects planned or completed by the committee, and projects related to Green Mountain Scenic Byway.

 - Approximately 130 foot elevated boardwalk leading to

-- A 20 x 20 foot overlook extending out over the trees for a possible view of downtown Orlando.
+- A 20 x 20 foot overlook extending out over the trees for expansive views of the North Shore Restoration, and

-- A switchback trail from the parking area out to the railroad bed connecting to the Restoration Area.
+- A switchback trail from the parking area out to the railroad bed connecting the Overlook to the Lake Apopka Loop Trail to Magnolia Park in Orange County.

-The facility will be located approximately 2 miles north of 561A on CR 455, on the top of the hill south of the existing roundabout.
-We expect this area to become:
+The facility is located approximately 2 miles north of 561A on CR 455, on the top of the hill south of the existing roundabout.
+Very quickly, this area became:

 - A rest stop for bicyclists and motorcycle weekend cruisers.

-- A day-trip and picnic area, for Central Florida families.
+- A day-trip and picnic area, for Central Florida families and dog walkers.

 - A walking, bicycling, scenic overlook opportunity for families and seniors.